 LIBRE Yacht Charter Greece

-The Greek Aegean is one of the most attractive sailing areas in the world.
-With winds that are constant all year round, the conditions here are ideal for sailors.
-The Meltemi, a warm, dry summer wind, ensures clear weather and visibility.
+The Greek Aegean Sea is one of the most attractive sailing areas in the world.
+With winds being constant all year round, this is the perfect place for a sailing holiday.
+The Meltemi, a warm and dry summer wind, usually ensures clear weather and clear view.

-Predominantly Mediterranean with humid and mild winters and dry and hot summer months
+is predominantly Mediterranean with mild, humid winters and dry, hot summer months.

-Meltemi, blows from April to October from the Greek mainland towards Crete, in the summer months fall winds and jet effects are to be expected as effect intensifiers.
+Meltemi, blows from April to October from the Greek mainland towards Crete.
+During summer months, fall winds and jet effects gave to be expected as an effect intensifier.

 - Length of coast: 13,676 km

 The most beautiful sailing regions for your yacht vacation in Greece